 Getting to the numbers

-What the Zeno team is building is a way for me—and my finance team—to access critical data whenever we need it.
+What the Zeno team has built is a way for me—and my finance team—to access critical data whenever we need it.
 We will finally have access to the same data, on the same system, that the reservoir engineering team uses.
 We will also be able to directly review and change key inputs like pricing, CAPEX, and OPEX.
 The best part?
 We will no longer need Excel to understand our numbers.
 And everyone’s time will be freed up so they can better understand the business and create a wider range of scenarios.
 Even better, these scenarios will be available for review and validation by other groups like land, geology, and accounting.
 The result?
 A smarter business.

 From paper to screens

 The days of paper maps are numbered.
 The Zeno solution will display modern visualizations directly on my PC’s monitor.
 No more printing and posting giant paper maps on the wall.
 The team will be able to view these maps at the office or online.
 And they will be able to just double-click on any of the wells to dig deeper into the data, eliminating the need for additional research and spreadsheets.
-Add it all up and it’s clear that we will soon find it to be much easier to understand where our best performing wells are today so we can make better drilling decisions in the future.
+Add it all up and it’s clear that we will soon find it to be much easier to understand where our best-performing wells are today so we can make better drilling decisions in the future.